 Stem-To-Seed Squash Soup

 With all the root-to-leaf eating we're doing this month, we were so excited when Jenna Hazel shared this stem-to-seed recipe with us.
 This simple dish makes it easy and delicious to love every part of the humble squash.
-Instead of tossing the squash seeds, use them to elevate the flavor and texture of this delicious recipe!
-Winter calls for hearty vegetable soup and we can't wait to whip this one up.
+Instead of tossing the seeds, use them to elevate the flavor and texture of this delicious recipe!

-- 1/4 teaspoon garlic powder (or 1 clove of fresh minced garlic)
+1/4 tsp garlic powder (or 1 clove of fresh garlic, minced)

-- Preheat oven to 350 degrees.
-Cut the butternut squash in half length-wise and scoop out the seeds, set the seeds aside.
+Preheat oven to 350 degrees.
+Cut the butternut squash in half length-wise, scoop out the seeds and set aside.

-- While the butternut squash is roasting, rinse the seeds and remove any stringy bits of squash still attached.
+While the butternut squash is roasting, rinse the seeds and remove any stringy bits of squash still attached.
 Then, transfer the seeds to a kitchen towel and pat dry.
-Place the seeds in a medium bowl and toss with 1/2 teaspoon of coconut oil and then sprinkle with salt.
+Place the seeds in a medium bowl and toss with 1/2 tsp of coconut oil and then sprinkle with salt.

-Try garnishing your soup with fresh herbs like cilantro and mint.
+Try garnishing your soup with fresh herbs, like cilantro and mint.
 For an even deeper flavor base, sauté some garlic and ginger and add them to your food processor.
-While this Southeast Asian flavor combination is really wonderful, Butternut squash is versatile, so you can take this recipe other places, too.
+While this flavor combination is really wonderful, butternut squash is versatile, so you can take this recipe other places, too.
 If you need inspiration, try one of these fun flavor combinations: maple syrup and sage, ricotta and rosemary, bay leaf and nutmeg.